DeeJack/EpubEnhancer/README.md

 # EpubEnhancer

+Rewrite badly-written epub books with the GPT APIs.

-A python script to fix the grammar for Machine Translated epubs.
+A python script to fix the grammar for Machine Translated (or simply books with bad writing) epubs, using GPT-4o-mini (or any model from OpenAI).

 It uses the GPT API to rewrite the chapters in a correct, or at least readable, grammar.

 Remember that the GPT API are NOT free.
 You are paying for each chapter.

+Other disclaimer: the results are not perfect, not even nearly.
+I tried to come up with different system prompts, but I couldn't find a prompt that actually fixes everything without removing details from the story.

 ## Requirements